larryhastings/big/README.md

 ```

 `maxsplit` has interactions with `reverse` and `strip`.
 For more
-information, see the documentation regarding those parameters, below.
+information, see the documentation regarding those parameters below.

 </dd></dl>